woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 <small><i>Implementation note: ActiveSupport provides `Object#to_json`, returning a JSON string, which JSON-ifies the hash returned by `Object#as_json`, aslo provided by ActiveSupport</i></small>

-Let's see what happens when we try to use this, in the Gang's words, "flexible alternative to subclassing:"
+Let's see what happens when we try to use, in the [Gang](https://en.wikipedia.org/wiki/Design_Patterns)'s words, this "flexible alternative to subclassing:"

 ``` ruby
 # Instantiating a TodoItem and its presenter: